-Fast forward to Thanksgiving Day.
+Fast forward to the first holiday event of the year.
 Your loved ones are hungry, the kitchen is heating up, and the pressure is on.
 Are you prepared?

 Many of us play into the dramatics of cooking the “perfect” holiday meal, when in reality, things don’t need to be nearly that difficult.
 “Good food doesn't have to be hard,” said Virginie Degryse, author of “Crave and Cook,” a holiday cookbook published through Kindle Direct Publishing (KDP)—Amazon’s self-publishing service that helps independent writers publish ebooks and paperbacks.